bgamari/AndreasPK.github.io/apkblog/posts/2019-02-01-nub-benchmarks.markdown

 * You likely won't get around using `containers` anyway

 Contraindications:
-* All your lists are <20 elements: Just us regular nub.
-* All your lists are > 500 elements, AND you will evaluate the whole list: Look into hashbased variants.
 * Your lists are Int.
 I'm sure there are better implementations for [Int].
+* You already have hashable instances.
+The hash based ones are slightly worse for smallish lists but otherwise better.
+* All your lists are <20 elements: Just us regular nub.
+* All your lists are > 500 elements, AND you will evaluate the whole list: Might be worth the trouble to write a hashable instance.

 ## Use a hash based version for long hashable lists.